 It’s got you covered with step-by-step instructions on how to portion, defrost, prep, and roast your turkey.
 The only thing that’s left is carving up the bird (for which, the New York Times offers a great video demonstration).
 Bon appetit!

-Click here or on the graphic below for a full-sized view of our original graphic.
+Click the graphic below for a full-sized view of our original graphic.